The Best $1500 High-End Mini-ITX Gaming PC Build – March 2023

 Are you a gamer who wants extreme gaming capability in a tiny package?
 Then the $1,500 High-End Mini-ITX Gaming PC Build is for you!
 This system takes up barely 1/3 the space of a typical gaming tower while packing in the same performance, making it perfect for gaming on the go or in your living room.
 In other words, despite its compact size, the $1,500 Mini-ITX Gaming PC Build is a totally legit high-end gaming PC, the equal of massive PCs that cost the same or more!

-This Month’s Build, Powered Exclusively by AMD!
+This Month’s Build, Powered by AMD and Nvidia!

 Parting Thoughts

-We also our favorite accessories for the $1,500 Mini-ITX Gaming PC Build at the end of this guide, including a great keyboard and mouse, so don’t forget to scroll down to check those out!
+We list our favorite accessories for the $1,500 Mini-ITX Gaming PC Build at the end of this guide, including a great keyboard and mouse, so don’t forget to scroll down to check those out!
 Note that in our buyer’s guide below, we have dedicated links to Amazon for our US readers, which will auto-convert for readers in Canada, the UK, and many countries in the EU.
 Your use of these product links is the only thing that will keep this site going!

 The DIY Build